albinjal/CS4240-Reproduction-Project/BLOGPOST.md

 To verify the claims of the original paper, we decided to run multiple experiments on the COCO dataset which is also used by the authors.

+We downloaded the [2021-01-20](https://k00.fr/2zz6i2ce) pre-trained COCO Transformer.
+The model has about 650 million parameters saved in an 8 GB checkpoint file.

+Even sampling from the model is very computationally intensive.
+Therefore, we also decided to modify the existing code to, in addition to CUDA, support MPS (MAC OS) GPUs.
+This speeds up the process significantly when running on Apple devices.
+We also updated some deprecated code.

+The COCO model presented by the authors allows conditioning the transformer on a depth segmentation map.
+The segmentations can be generated from regular images with [DeepLab v2](https://arxiv.org/abs/1606.00915) trained on [COCO-Stuff](https://arxiv.org/abs/1612.03716).
+To make things more interesting, we decided to capture some pictures of the TU Delft campus and generate segmentations on those using the [extract_segmentation.py](extract_segmentation.py) file.
+We then used the [sample_conditional.py](sample_conditional.py) file to run the model with different configurations and images.
+The figure below highlights a selection of our results.
+Explanations follow.
 ![alt text](res-table/res.svg)
+The figure above shows a selection of the results obtained when sampling from the pre-trained COCO transformer on custom images.

 Explain how to run the original code on the old dataset.
 Also explain why COCO and the motivation.